iNecas/theforeman.org/plugins/foreman_remote_execution/0.0/index.md

 customization you need to create new ssh key and distribute it to target hosts.
 The key must not use passphrase.

-To generate a key, run following command on the host where smart proxy runs
+To generate a key, run following command on the host where Smart proxy runs

     mkdir ~foreman-proxy/.ssh
     chown foreman-proxy ~foreman-proxy/.ssh
     sudo -u foreman-proxy ssh-keygen -f ~foreman-proxy/.ssh/id_rsa_foreman_proxy -N ''

-Now you have to distribute the generated key to all potential targets, e.g.

-    ssh-copy-id -i ~foreman-proxy/.ssh/id_rsa_foreman_proxy.pub root@target.example.com

 Don't forget to restart Foreman, Smart proxy and Foreman tasks so plugins are loaded

     service httpd restart
+    service foreman-tasks restart
     service foreman-proxy restart
-    service foreman-tasks restart

-Note: the installation and distribution of ssh-key are planned to be improved and simplified in next versions.
+Finally, you have to refresh the Smart proxy features in the Foreman:
+Dynflow and Ssh should appear there as new features of the Smart proxy.

+Now you have to distribute the generated key to all potential targets, e.g.

+    ssh-copy-id -i ~foreman-proxy/.ssh/id_rsa_foreman_proxy.pub root@target.example.com

+Alternatively, the Foreman proxy publishes the public key it over the api, so that one can just download it into authorized keys:

+    curl https://myproxy.example.com:8443/ssh/pubkey >> ~/.ssh/authorized_keys

 # 2. Usage